 The American photographer Walker Evans (1903-1975) is a major figure in American documentary photography.
-His photos have become modern icons: one has only to think of his photographs of the Great Depression, and of his contribution to the Farm Security Administration programme.
+His photos have become modern icons: one needs only to recall his photographs of the Great Depression and of his contribution to the Farm Security Administration programme.
 His work has influenced several generations of photographers.

-In 1935, the Museum of Modern Art in New York was organising an exhibition of African sculptures.
-Walker Evans, aged 32, was commissioned to c ompile a photographic portfolio that reproduced a selection of the 477 statuettes and masks in the exhibition.
-The Quai Branly Museum owns one of the 17 portfolios, each in 4 volumes, which were made.
-This is one of the few sets from this series that is still complete in the whole world, and the only one in Europe that is ‘fully mounted’.
-This was also the first time African sculptures were exhibited as works of art, and no longer as objects of ethnographic interest.
+In 1935, the Museum of Modern Art in New York organised an exhibition of African sculptures.
+Walker Evans, aged 32, was commissioned to compile a photographic portfolio that reproduced a selection of the 477 statuettes and masks in the exhibition.
+The musée du quai Branly owns one of the 17 portfolios, (each comprising 4 volumes).
+The musée du quai Branly's portfolio is one of the few remaining complete sets and the only one in Europe that is ‘fully mounted’.
+This was also the first time African sculptures were exhibited as works of art rather than as objects of ethnographic interest.

 The catalogue shows a selection of 30 photographs by Walker Evans, reproduced in real size.
-They are accompanied by a text by Virginia-Lee Webb about Walker Evan’s work in this instance, and by a preface by Yves Le Fur, who commissioned the exhibition.
+They are accompanied by a text by Virginia-Lee Webb about the present work by Walker Evans and by a preface by Yves Le Fur, who commissioned the exhibition.

-This work has been published as part of the Photoquai 2007 biennale.
+This work has been published as part of the Photoquai 2007 Biennial

 ca. 30 illustrations